hyperledger-labs/fabric-builder-k8s/README.md

 ## Chaincode package

-The k8s chaincode package file, which is installed by the `peer lifecycle chaincode install` command, must contain the Docker image name and tag of the chaincode being deployed.
+The k8s chaincode package file, which is installed by the `peer lifecycle chaincode install` command, must contain the Docker image name and digest of the chaincode being deployed.

 [Fabric chaincode packages](https://hyperledger-fabric.readthedocs.io/en/latest/cc_launcher.html#chaincode-packages) are `.tgz` files which contain two files: